 - Heavier particles gradually settle or concentrate unevenly.

-This is why process design matters as much as the ingredient.
-Mixing strategy, viscosity control, and defined hold times aren’t “nice to have” details-they’re the difference between a clean batch record and a batch that fails for reasons nobody can see by eye.
+That’s why process design matters as much as the ingredient.
+Mixing strategy, viscosity control, and defined hold times aren’t “nice to have” details—they’re the difference between a clean batch record and a batch that fails for reasons nobody can see by eye.

-When Assay Drops, It Might Not Be “Degradation”
+When Assay Drops, It Might Not Be Degradation

 Two practical examples: